fudab/fudab.github.io/covid-19/china.md

     <td align="center"></td>
   </tr>
  <tr>
-    <td colspan="5">Table 2: Implementation of parameters according to the sampling of the estimates for epidemic parameters and the prior result.
-Here, $n_i$ is the population size of province $i$.
-The superscripts 'prior' and 'upper' indicate the estimated value and the upper bound.</td>
+    <td colspan="5">Table 2: Implementation of parameters according to the estimations for epidemic parameters and the results of prior estimation.
+Still, $n_i$ is the population size of province $i$.
+The superscripts 'prior' and 'upper' indicate the value from prior estimation and the upper bound.</td>
   </tr>
 </table>